-Past columns have touched on arbitration hearings, and have raised the question just what happens during an arbitration hearing.
-It seems that there are a wide variety of ideas on just how those proceedings take place, and there is a substantial misconception regarding the process.
-Some brokers believe that the arbitrations are conducted with all of the technicalities of a courtroom movie, and others believe that they are in reality informal discussions between the parties and the arbitrators..
+In the past, FINRA arbitrations were carried out by a single arbitrator.
+Some brokers believe that the arbitrations are conducted with all of the technicalities of a courtroom movie, and others believe that they are in reality informal discussions between the parties and the arbitrators.
+Neither is true.

+Securities arbitrations are conducted in the same manner that a court trial is held, without some of the formalities.
+There are opening statements, first by the attorney for the claimant (typically a customer) and then by the respondents (the broker and/or his firm).
+The openings are followed by the introduction of evidence, again, first by the claimant, then by the respondents, rebuttal cases, and closing arguments.
 While arbitration hearings follow the format of a trial, the setting is quite different.
 The hearings are typically held in a conference room at the offices of the sponsoring organization, with the parties sitting around a large table, or series of tables pushed together.
 The arbitrators sit at the head of the table, with the parties and counsel seated on opposite sides.

 The claimant’s attorney is then offered the opportunity to “re-direct”, to ask the customer questions again, but this time he is limited to the topics covered by cross-examination.
-When that is complete, respondents counsel can “re-cross”, again limited to the scope of re-direct, This continues until there are no further questions of the witness.
+When that is complete, respondents’ counsel can “re-cross”, again limited to the scope of re-direct, This continues until there are no further questions of the witness.

 The Claimant then calls any other witnesses who support his case.
-Those witnesses may offer documents into evidence, such as correspondence between the parties, account statements, and similar documents, and the same procedure is followed for each witness – a cross-examination, re-direct, re-cross, etc..
+Those witnesses may offer documents into evidence, such as correspondence between the parties, account statements, and similar documents, and the same procedure is followed for each witness – a cross-examination, re-direct, re-cross, etc.

 When all of the respondents’ attorneys have cross-examined the witness, the Arbitrators may ask questions of the witness.
-Some arbitrators may interrupt the examination of a witness to ask a question, but those are usually to clarify a witnesses answer.
+Some arbitrators may interrupt the examination of a witness to ask a question, but those are usually to clarify a witness’s answer.
 There is occasionally the arbitrator who repeatedly interrupts the witness and attorneys, and who starts an entirely new line of questioning, on his own.
-Fortunately, this conduct is becoming rare, and the arbitrators are cautioned not to actively examine witness by the various arbitration forums.
+Fortunately, this conduct is becoming rare, and the arbitrators are cautioned not to actively examine witnesses by the various arbitration forums.
 Unfortunately, some still do.